HiveRunner/HiveRunner/README.md

 HiveRunner is under constant development.
 We use it extensively in all our Hive projects.
 Please feel free to suggest improvements both as Pull requests and as written requests.

-# NOTE!
-<p style='color:red'>This version of HiveRunner is built for hive 14</p>
-<p style='color:red'>The master branch in this repo is proprietary to Klarna.
-Push to github should be done from the github-master branch.</p>
-# NOTE!
 ---------

 A word from the inventors